-To assess leaf and seed phytochemical diversity and home in on compounds that are underlying foraging strategies we will use 1H NMR and a network analysis data approach.
+To assess leaf and seed phytochemical diversity and hone in on compounds that are underlying foraging strategies, we will use 1H NMR and a network analysis data approach.
 The results will then be used in GLMMs to determine the influence of specific chemotypes on consumer feeding habits and fitness, as well as microbiome richness.
-This data processing structure will not only allow us to reveal climate-induced shifts plant chemical diversity—an understudied component in and of itself—but also determine which particular features of that diversity underly complex consumer foraging dynamics.
+This data processing structure will not only allow us to reveal climate-induced shifts in plant chemical diversity—an understudied area in and of itself—but also to determine which particular features of that diversity underly complex consumer foraging dynamics.